Linear Time Subsequence and Supersequence Regex Matching: Universal Problem Variants

 \begin{theorem} The universal-variant of the matching problem can be solved in time $O(|w|m)$ for the prefix relation and in time $O({|w|}^2m)$ for the infix relation.
 It is PSPACE-complete for the extension and left-extension relation, coNP-complete for the subsequence relation, and PSPACE-complete for the supersequence relation. \end{theorem}

-\begin{proof} We will proof each bullet-point separately. \begin{itemize} \item The prefix relation: We perform a state-set simulation and check in every step of the simulation whether there is at least one accepting state in the set of active states.
+\begin{proof} We will prove the statements for the different relations separately. \begin{itemize} \item The prefix relation: We perform a state-set simulation and check in every step of the simulation whether there is at least one accepting state in the set of active states.

 \item The infix relation: We can solve the problem by solving the prefix-case for every suffix of $w$, which yields a running time of $O({|w|}^2m)$.